 At 8:46, 25 minutes after the initial failure, the first passengers from the disabled train boarded the rescue train with the assistance of KCM Rail Supervisors.
-The rescue train was delayed due to train operating orders that required trains to lower their pantographs (power from the overhead catenary systems) if an emergency occurred to ensure passengers were safe from stray current.
+The rescue train was delayed due to train operating orders that required trains to lower their pantographs (from overhead catenary systems power) if an emergency occurred to ensure passengers were safe from rail voltage.
 Additionally, passengers delayed trains further by pulling emergency door releases on the rescue trains as well.